danyvois01/danyvois01/README.md

 # Hi there, I'm Daniele Vozza! 👋

 ## 🚀 About Me
 I'm a Master's student in Mathematical Engineering at Politecnico di Milano, specializing in Statistical Learning.
-Passionate about AI, deep learning, and Bayesian statistics, I love working on challenging projects that involve data science and machine learning.
+Passionate about AI, deep learning, and innovative technologies, I love working on challenging projects that involve data science and machine learning.

 🔭 **Current Focus:**
 - **Deep Learning & AI**: Working with TensorFlow and Keras to develop and optimize neural networks.